icon-project/devportal/getting-started/how-to-run-a-validator-node/migrate-node-to-a-different-server.md

 ## Step 3: Prepare for Migration

 Before proceeding further, ensure that your new API node is fully synchronized with the blockchain.
-Once you've confirmed this, you can proceed with the migration.

 In the meantime while the new node is synchronizing, copy the following files from your old server to your new server, put these file in a temp folder while the sync process is ongoing: